jameslynnwu/uses-this/uses-this.md

 for when I'm working in terminal.
 PhpStorm and PyCharm for Php and Python development.
 I really like the products that JetBrains puts out.
 I know it makes me look lame for not using vim for development, but using an IDE for development helps catch a lot of stupid mistakes.
 I've also used and played around with Xcode and Eclipse.
 Working with Eclipse is the bane of my existence.
-There are so many crashes and the shortcuts are different from my other IDES.
+It frequently crashes and the shortcuts are different from my other IDES.

 For bug tracking, we use Asana and Jira.
 I am the biggest fan of Asana, everything is so snappy and easy to learn.
 It made me realize how outdated Jira was.